entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 44. Postsuborbital plate: with a long anterior process (0); equilateral, triangular in shape (1).
 > Zhang and Young (1992), Character14; Zhu (1996), Character 64; Pan *et al.* (2018), Character 64; Wang and Zhu (2018), Character 44; Liu *et al*.
 (2023), Character 44; Plax and Lukševičs (2023), Character 44; Luo *et al*.
 (2025), Character 44.

-> -Refer to the explanation of Character 43.
+> - Xian: Refer to the explanation of Character 43.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is ?.